Code-Institute-Submissions/Indrakens-sensation-perfume-/README.md

 * View Users
    * As a Shop Admin I can view number of registered users so that I can see how many users are interacting with online shop [#35](https://github.com/users/Indrakens/projects/24/views/1?pane=issue&itemId=53744263)
 * View Blog Posts
    * As a User I can can view blog posts so that I can read latest promotions or sales [#37](https://github.com/users/Indrakens/projects/24/views/1?pane=issue&itemId=53748971)
+* Product Review
+   * As a User I can can leave a review to the products so that I can I can let know product like/dislike [#44](https://github.com/users/Indrakens/projects/24/views/1?pane=issue&itemId=59133249)
+* Contact Us
+   * As a User I can can contact the business owner so that I can notify about my query [#45](https://github.com/users/Indrakens/projects/24/views/1?pane=issue&itemId=59134472)
 #
 ## FEATURES
 ### WEB